 Interaction: There are plenty of opportunities for interaction and collaboration with academic staff.
 Each student works with a team of two supervisors with complementary expertise.

 Training: Students benefit from advanced PhD level economics training in their first year, and training on key research methods and software in later years.
-Students also obtain generic research skills training at College level.
+In addition, generic research skills training is provided at College level.

 Facilities: Students on the programme are provided with facilities for carrying out their research.
 In years 1 and 4, students have use of a hot desk in the Department.
 In years 2 and 3, students are offered individual work spaces.
 Students also get limited funds to present their work at conferences, such as the Royal Economics Society or the European Econometric society yearly conferences.

 PhD Conference: Every Spring, the Department organises an in-house PhD Conference with invited speakers and visiting PhD students from other universities.
 This offers our students an opportunity to present their work in a familiar environment and to obtain feedback from colleagues outside the supervisory team.

-Seminar Activities: All research students and staff have the opportunity to present their ideas at the weekly PhD Seminar, which allows them to hone their presentation skills and to get feedback on their research.
+Seminar Activities: All research students have the opportunity to present their ideas at the weekly PhD Seminar, which allows them to hone their presentation skills and to get feedback on their research.
 Our students are also invited to attend our two weekly External Seminars at which academic speakers from around the world present their work.